reubenja77/local_candle_co/TESTING.md

 ```
 flake8 checked the entire codebase (excluding migrations) for PEP8 compliance, including unused imports, line length, formatting, indentation, and file endings.

+### JavaScript Validation

+This project does not include any custom JavaScript files.
+All dynamic behaviour comes from Bootstrap’s JS, which is loaded via CDN and therefore not part of the repository.
+No JS validation was required.

+---

 ### WAVE Web Accessibility Evaluation Tool

 I've also tested my deployed project on WAVE Web Accessibility Evaluation Tool to check for any issues.